-Illustration by Kyle Webster
+Illustration by Erica Fasoli

-Designing with an emphasis in mind ensures that the user understands what they are viewing and reads the most important information first, every time.
-For example, emphasizing a company’s main service in the title on their homepage ensures the potential customer viewing the website knows exactly what they can buy from the company.
+Designing with emphasis ensures that users understand what they are viewing and that they read the most important information first.
+For example, emphasizing a company’s main service in the title of their homepage ensures users viewing the website know exactly what they can buy from the company.
 Apple does a great job of this on their homepage.
 In the image above, you can see their latest product first, along with the most vital information about it.
 This is purposefully designed to focus a user’s attention on their newest product.

 The way that designers organize a website or app plays an important role in determining what the user takes away from their experience.
 Organization and proper visual hierarchy will create a familiar flow to your design that makes it easy to use.
-A great way to think of hierarchy is by using an Importance Rating System.
+A great way to think of hierarchy is by using an importance rating system.
 This is when you arrange your design elements in order of importance, with the most important information at the top followed by the less-important information as the page flows downward.

 Ideally, your design should incorporate a clear strategy for your hierarchy.
-If you’re designing websites or apps, it’s typically the same every time: users scroll from top to bottom, so the top of the page should contain the most vital information.
+If you’re designing websites or apps, it’s typically the same every time: Users scroll from top to bottom, so the top of the page should contain the most vital information.
 Leaning on the Apple homepage example image from earlier, the latest high-spec iPhone is at the top of the page, while older products are in later sections.
 Apple clearly wants to sell more of their newest phones, so the page is arranged to support that goal.

 Scale is the sizing and proportions of your design on the screen it’s displayed on.
 Properly scaling your design is a principle that some designers ignore, but it’s very important.
 This can mean scaling large images down to fit a certain screen size or scaling text up to fill a certain amount of space.